locationtech/geomesa/docs/tutorials/spark.rst

     $ mvn clean install

 This is needed to install the GeoMesa JAR files in your local Maven repository.
-For more information see the `GeoMesa Accumulo Quick Start </geomesa-quickstart/>`__ tutorial.
+For more information see the :doc:`../developer/index`.

 The code in this tutorial is written in
 `Scala <http://scala-lang.org/>`__, as is much of GeoMesa itself.
 Many